Disrupted-logo

 Representation on television from 'Julia' to 'City of Ghosts'

-This hour, we are talking about the stories we see represented on the small screen.
+This hour, we are returning to conversations about the stories we see represented on the small screen.
 Elizabeth Ito is the creator of 'City of Ghosts' and also worked on Adventure Time.
 She'll discuss using people's real voices in her work and covering topics like gentrification on a series that children watch.
 Bethonie Butler, author of 'Black TV: Five Decades of Groundbreaking Television from Soul Train to Black-ish and Beyond,' talks to us about shows centering Black characters from 1968's Julia up to the present day.
 GUESTS: Elizabeth Ito: writer, director and storyboard artist in the animation industry.
 She is the creator of the series 'City of Ghosts,' which is currently on Netflix.
 She also worked on Adventure Time.
 Bethonie Butler: author of 'Black TV: Five Decades of Groundbreaking Television from Soul Train to Black-ish and Beyond.'
 Bethonie is a former reporter for The Washington Post where she covered television and pop culture.
+This episode originally aired on February 21, 2024.
+Disrupted is available as a podcast on Apple Podcasts, Amazon Music, Spotify, TuneIn, Listen Notes, or wherever you get your podcasts.
+Subscribe and never miss an episode.
 See omnystudio.com/listener for privacy information.

 Duration:00:49:00